Observation of four top quark production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 The measured integrated luminosity values for the three data-taking years have uncertainties between 1.2 and 2.5\%~\cite{CMS:LUM-17-003, CMS:LUM-17-004, CMS:LUM-18-002}, while the overall uncertainty for the combined data set is 1.6\%, affecting both the background predictions from simulation and the measurement of the \tttt cross section.
 To evaluate the uncertainty in the distribution of pileup events in simulation, we vary the total \pp inelastic cross section by $\pm$4.6\%.

-The efficiency of the tight ID selection of electrons and muons is measured in data and simulation with the ``tag-and-probe'' method in $\PZ\to\Pell^+\Pell^-$ events~\cite{CMS:EWK-10-002}.
-Per-lepton correction factors are derived and applied to simulated events, and statistical and systematic uncertainties are considered.
+The efficiency of the tight ID selection of electrons and muons is measured in data and simulation with the ``tag-and-probe'' method in $\PZ\to\Pell^+\Pell^-$ events~\cite{CMS:EWK-10-002, CMS:EGM-17-001, CMS:MUO-16-001}.
+Per-lepton correction factors are derived and applied to simulated events, and statistical and systematic uncertainties are considered, with overall uncertainty values of typically below 2.6 (0.5)\% per electron (muon) with $\pt>20\GeV$, and 3.5 (1.2)\% with $10<\pt<20\GeV$.
+We have validated the correction factors by comparing data and simulated \ttbar samples in $\Pepm\PGmmp$ events with at least one medium \PQb jet, observing good agreement within the assigned uncertainties and thus confirming that the correction factors are applicable for a phase space with a larger jet multiplicity.
 The trigger efficiency is measured by selecting events with two or three leptons in an unbiased data sample, collected with triggers on \ptmiss or hadronic activity, and corrections are derived to match the efficiency in simulation to that observed in data.
 A systematic uncertainty of 3\% is assigned to simulated event yields to cover residual differences, and additionally the statistical uncertainties in the measurement are considered.
 Special correction factors are applied for a gradual shift in the timing of the ECAL inputs to the first-level trigger, which caused a specific trigger inefficiency during the 2016 and 2017 data-taking periods~\cite{CMS:TRG-17-001}.

 The JES and JER uncertainties are taken into account by applying variations to the energy of the reconstructed jets in simulated events, considering various uncertainty sources split between detector regions and data-taking years~\cite{CMS:JME-13-004}.
 The JES variations, as well as an additional variation to account for uncertainty contributions from unclustered PF particles~\cite{CMS:JME-17-001}, are also propagated to the \ptmiss.
-Corrections are applied to simulated events to match the shape of the \DeepJet discriminant in simulation to that in data, and uncertainties in the correction factors are evaluated separately for heavy- and light-flavor or gluon jets~\cite{CMS:BTV-16-002}.
+Corrections are applied to simulated events to match the shape of the \DeepJet discriminant in simulation to that in data, and uncertainties in the correction factors are evaluated separately for heavy-flavor and light jets~\cite{CMS:BTV-16-002}.